BEAUTIFUL STUDIO APARTMENT - OCEAN VIEWS,PORTLAND – Home 432555 Studio

 A VERY MODERN HOLIDAY LET STUDIO APARTMENT LOCATED IN A QUIET POSITION ON THE ISLE OF PORTLAND NEAR WEYMOUTH IN THE HEART OF DORSET, ON THE COAST OF SOUTH WEST ENGLAND.
 SUITABLE FOR SINGLE OR DOUBLE OCCUPANCY.
 FACILITIES INCLUDE FLAT SCREEN TV, DVD PLAYER, MICROWAVE, MINI OVEN/GRILL, FRIDGE, ELECTRIC KETTLE, HAIRDRYER, IRON, TOASTER, CROCKERY AND CUTLERY.
 COMPLIMENTARY TEA AND COFFEE.
 FREE CAR PARKING.THE ON-SITE MARITIME HOTEL AND BAR SELLS SUPERB REASONABLY PRICED FOOD.
 WITHIN THE HOTEL IS PORTLAND'S PREMIER SPA WHERE YOU CAN RELAX AND PAMPER YOURSELF.
 THERE IS ALSO AN EXCELLENT PUBLIC HOUSE JUST 1/2 MILE AWAY WHICH ALSO SERVES GREAT FOOD AND ALES.
 THE APARTMENT IS SITUATED ON A CLIFF TOP WITH BREATHTAKING VIEWS ACROSS PORTLAND BILL AND THE ENGLISH CHANNEL.
 A PERFECT LOCATION TO ESCAPE THE HUSTLE AND BUSTLE OF EVERYDAY LIFE.
 RELAX AND ENJOY THE BEAUTIFUL COUNTRYSIDE AND JURASSIC COASTLINE.
 DIRECT ACCESS TO THE COASTAL PATH ABOVE THE SEA.
 GREAT FOR BIRD WATCHING AND RARE FAUNA AND

 A VERY MODERN HOLIDAY LET STUDIO APARTMENT LOCATED IN A QUIET POSITION ON THE ISLE OF PORTLAND NEAR WEYMOUTH IN THE HEART OF DORSET, ON THE COAST OF SOUTH WEST ENGLAND.
 SUITABLE FOR SINGLE OR DOUBLE OCCUPANCY.
 FACILITIES INCLUDE FLAT SCREEN TV, DVD PLAYER, MICROWAVE, MINI OVEN/GRILL, FRIDGE, ELECTRIC KETTLE, HAIRDRYER, IRON, TOASTER, CROCKERY AND CUTLERY.
 COMPLIMENTARY TEA AND COFFEE.
 FREE CAR PARKING.THE ON-SITE MARITIME HOTEL AND BAR SELLS SUPERB REASONABLY PRICED FOOD.
 WITHIN THE HOTEL IS PORTLAND'S PREMIER SPA WHERE YOU CAN RELAX AND PAMPER YOURSELF.
 THERE IS ALSO AN EXCELLENT PUBLIC HOUSE JUST 1/2 MILE AWAY WHICH ALSO SERVES GREAT FOOD AND ALES.
 THE APARTMENT IS SITUATED ON A CLIFF TOP WITH BREATHTAKING VIEWS ACROSS PORTLAND BILL AND THE ENGLISH CHANNEL.
 A PERFECT LOCATION TO ESCAPE THE HUSTLE AND BUSTLE OF EVERYDAY LIFE.
 RELAX AND ENJOY THE BEAUTIFUL COUNTRYSIDE AND JURASSIC COASTLINE.
 DIRECT ACCESS TO THE COASTAL PATH ABOVE THE SEA.
 GREAT FOR BIRD WATCHING AND RARE FAUNA AND FLORA.
 THE SAILING ACADEMY IS LESS THAN 3 MILES AWAY.
 WEYMOUTH IS A 15 MINUTE DRIVE AND CHESIL BEACH A BRISK WALK ALONG THE CLIFFTOP.
 FERRIES TO FRANCE FROM WEYMOUTH.
-THE APARTMENT IS AVAILABLE ALL YEAR ROUND.
+THE APARTMENT IS SITUATED IN MARITIME HOUSE, A CHARMING OLD BUILDING WITH ART-DECO ARCHITECTURE, WHICH HAS RECENTLY BEEN PARTIALLY CONVERTED TO HOUSE THE PORTLAND ACADEMY (IPACA).
+IT IS AVAILABLE ALL YEAR ROUND.

 Location description from owner